 Close up of shrimp kabobs with pineapple, coconut and peppers on plate

-Serve with the shrimp still on the skewers, or remove food from skewer (your choice) and serve while hot.
+Serve with the shrimp still on the skewers, then each person can remove the food from their individual skewers onto their plate.

 Pineapple coconut shrimp kabobs on plate, with rice on side